What are Internal Finance / Internal Sources of Finance?

-- Fourthly, retained earnings as an internal source of finance are cost-effective considering the fact that there is no issue cost attached to it which ranges between 2 – 3 %.
+- Fourthly, retained earnings as an internal source of finance are cost-effective because there is no issue cost attached to it, ranging between 2 – 3 %.

-- Lastly, investing retained earnings in the projects, with IRR better than ROI of the business, will directly have a positive impact on the shareholder’s wealth and thereby the core objective of management will be served.
+- Lastly, investing retained earnings in the projects, with IRR better than the ROI of the business, will directly have a positive impact on the shareholder’s wealth, and thereby the core objective of management will be served.

 Disadvantages of Retained Earnings as an Internal Source of Finance

-There is practically no disadvantage in generating or using retained earnings for financing the investments of the business.
-Assuming that the funds generated internally are not free as they are the funds belonging to the shareholders and the cost of these funds is equal to the cost of equity.
-There is only one alternative which can be explored i.e. debt financing sources.
-The purpose of exploring the option leads to thinking about two points.
-One, financial leverage that can be gained by introducing debt financing.
-Second, if the leverage is possible and practical, dividend decision regarding using the retained earnings to pay dividends to shareholders can be explored.
+There is practically no disadvantage in generating or using retained earnings to finance the business’s investments.
+Assuming that the funds generated internally are not free as they belong to the shareholders, the cost of these funds is equal to the cost of equity.
+There is only one alternative that can be explored, i.e., debt financing sources.
+Exploring the option leads to thinking about two points—one, financial leverage that can be gained by introducing debt financing.
+Second, if the leverage is possible and practical, a dividend decision regarding using the retained earnings to pay dividends to shareholders can be explored.